etherealsheep/salento_sole_mare_vento/README.md

 - [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics)
     - Used to style all the web content across the project.
 - [Google Fonts](https://fonts.google.com/)
-    - Used to obtain the fonts linked in the header, fonts used were Playfair and Cookie
+    - Used to obtain the fonts in the website.
 - [Font Awesome](https://fontawesome.com/)
-    - Used to obtain the social media icons used in the footer and the icons in La Petite Review.
+    - Used to obtain icons in the section "The Mediterranean"
 - [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools)
     - Used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness across the project.
 - [GitHub](https://github.com/)